 Map it out

+Picking a cycle route that’s suitable for your child is vital!
 Try to avoid main roads and busy junctions.
-Most towns and cities now have designated cycling routes and lanes, so it is best to stick to these wherever possible.
+Most towns and cities now have designated cycling routes and lanes, so it’s best to stick to these wherever possible.

 Limber up and get involved!
 For peace of mind and your own enjoyment, dig out your bike and ride with them.
 If they’re scared that you’re going to ruin their ‘street cred’, just agree to turn back before you reach the school.
 Or better still, have a practise ride at a weekend.
 This will be a great opportunity to give your kid a refresher on the rules of the road.

 Ultimately, you will feel much better in the knowledge that your child is confident with their route.

 Why limit cycling to school days?
 Take advantage of holidays and weekends to explore the variety of great family cycling routes available in the UK.
 We even have a dedicated blog exploring the UK’s best cycle and scooter routes for more inspiration.

 Cycling with your child will help build your child’s riding skills and confidence on the bike – and you may even end up with the next cycling pro on your hands!

 Whether on a bike ride or walking to school, your child will need to cross a road at some point, and they can do so safely with the help of the Green Cross Code.
 It’s something that we all learnt as children, and you want your little one to know the steps off by heart.
 As a reminder, these are:

 - Think– Find a safe place to cross the road.